Stochastic modeling of superfluorescence in compact systems: Stochastic equations

 The factorization of the second-order correlators in Eq.~(\ref{eq: facorization two-particle}) used in the derivations of the Bloch equations shows that these equations are valid only for systems with strong classical behavior.
 Let us reconstruct the neglected terms in the master equation (\ref{eq: Dicke master equation}) and analyze their structure.
 If we insert the decomposition from Eq. (\ref{eq: classical sampling}) in the master equation (\ref{eq: Dicke master equation}), and then apply Bloch equations (\ref{eq: bloch equations}), we notice that the right-hand side of $\mathcal{L}[\hat{\rho}(t)]$ in Eq. (\ref{eq: Dicke master equation}) is restored only partially

 This is schematically depicted in Figs. \ref{fig: visualization} (b) and (c).
-The time derivative of Eq. (\ref{eq: classical sampling}) can generate the terms, where only one $\hat{\rho}_a$ is modified.
+The time derivative of Eq. (\ref{eq: classical sampling}) can generate the terms, where only one $\hat{\rho}_a$ is modified, as illustrated on panel (b).
 Consequently, the remaining terms in Eq. (\ref{eq: missing terms}) entangle pairs of $\hat{\rho}_a$ through $\hat{\chi}_{b,c}(t)$ defined as follows:

 where